biopython/biopython.github.io/wiki/SourceCode.md

 projects migrated from CVS to SVN (Subversion), and later to git hosted at GitHub.

-While Biopython did considering moving from CVS to SVN, instead we migrated directly from CVS to git in September 2009.
+While Biopython did consider moving from CVS to SVN, instead we migrated directly from CVS to git in September 2009.